 Knowing this, how might an rv be a beneficial investment.
 If your purpose is to use to travel great distances for vacationing then it might be a bad purchase.
 If you planned on parking it at a local or nearby campground and using it as a cottage where you would get lots of use from it without having to drive it then this could be a positive investment.
 Some might even consider buying an RV and driving it to their dream location such as Florida or Arizona and using it as a primary residence.
 If a large enough vehicle was purchased and there were only two or three occupants than this might be an economical move.

 However you intend to use one of these vehicles some decisions need to be made prior to purchase.
 First should you buy new or used?
 With the down economy there are good values available.
 The choices might not be as great as usual because of manufacturers cutting back on production.
-You would have a new vehicle warrenty and the knowledge that the vehicle had not been abused.
+You would have a new vehicle warranty and the knowledge that the vehicle had not been abused.
 Everybody loves the smell of a new vehicle.
-However you might take a large loss when you sell the vehicle.
+However, you might take a large loss when you sell the vehicle.

 In the used market you should be able to find almost any make and model you choose at extremely low prices.
 Many owners suffering from job loss or just the fear that fuel will be too expensive are anxious to deal.
 With a used motor home you will need to have the motor and generator examined by a competent mechanic.
 A very close inspection of running gear, appliances, water and waste disposable systems is in order.